Transfer Money To Italy. Cheap And Fast Ways To Transfer Money Abroad.

 How long does it take to transfer money to Italy?

 The length of time it takes to transfer money to Italy depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
 From the providers that we display, the fastest international money transfer provider to Italy is Wise, which can deliver the money to your recipient in EUR in Instant-2 Days.
-The slowest provider to transfer Malaysian Ringgit to Italy is OFX, which takes 1-3 Days to transfer money to Italy.
+The slowest provider to transfer Malaysian Ringgit to Italy is Wise, which takes Instant-2 Days to transfer money to Italy.

 Sending money to Italy - The verdict